almirbanjanovic/roadtocloud.github.io/_posts/2023-12-28-devops-gates.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/devops-gating.jpg" alt="">
 </figure>

 DevOps gating is a practice in software development that involves setting up checkpoints or gates to make sure the application code is ready for deployment.
 One of the core messages of [Keep it Lean and Eliminate Waste]({% post_url 2023-12-20-keep-it-lean %}) is the concept of "epistemic humility" - that we need to accept that quality of our knowledge about a specific application component in delivery is poor and we need to plan with that in mind.
-As a result, two separate propositions that have to be evaluated independently:
+As a result, there are two separate propositions that have to be evaluated independently:

 1. A statement and
 2. A test.